Porges/azure-deadline/README.md

 The dependencies are installed to a separate directory to avoid conflicts with the Deadline module versions.

+### Dependencies

+The installer requires Python 2.7.x.
+You can download Python from [here](https://www.python.org/downloads/release/python-2715/) and install it on all systems that will be executing the cloud plugin.

 ### Repository Installation

 On Windows execute the following from a command prompt or powershell console with **Administrator** priviledges.